GlenDC/0-stor/test/README.md

 ## 1- Travis Environment:
 **Hint:**
-Triggering it with the default prameters values will use $TRAVIS_BRANCH to install zstor and run test all test cases agains it.
+Triggering it with the default prameters values will use $TRAVIS_BRANCH to install zstor and run all test cases agains it.

 Here is the travis pramaters description to fire the test suite:
 ```yaml